-Under the new leasing standard that became effective January 1, 2019, there are two types of leases: finance and operating.
+Under ASC 842, Leases, there are two types of leases: finance and operating.
 Regardless of the type of lease, the initial measurement of the lease results in recording a ROU asset and a lease liability at the present value of the future lease payments.

-Practical Expedients - The new standard provides a package of three practical expedients to simplify adoption.
+Practical Expedients - The standard provides a package of three practical expedients to simplify adoption.
 At the transition date, the entity may elect not to reassess: (1) whether any expired or existing contracts as of the adoption date are or contain leases under the new definition of a lease, (2) lease classification for expired or existing leases as of the adoption date and (3) initial direct costs for any existing leases as of the adoption date.
 These three expedients must be elected or not elected as a package.
 An entity that elects to apply all three of the practical expedients will, in effect, continue to classify leases that commence before the adoption date in accordance with current GAAP, unless the lease classification is reassessed after the adoption date.
 A lessee that elects to apply all of the practical expedients beginning on the adoption date will follow subsequent measurement guidance in ASC 842.
 The Company has elected to use these practical expedients, effectively carrying over its previous identification and classification of leases that existed as of January 1, 2019.
 Additionally, a lessee may elect not to recognize ROU assets and liabilities arising from short-term leases provided there is no purchase option the entity is likely to exercise.
 The Company has elected this short-term lease exemption.
 The adoption of ASC 842 resulted in a material increase in the Company's total assets and liabilities on the Company's condensed consolidated balance sheet as certain of its operating leases are significant.
 In addition, adoption resulted in a decrease in working capital as the ROU asset is noncurrent but the lease liability has both long-term and short-term portions.
 There was no material overall impact on results of operations or cash flows.
 In the statement of cash flows, operating leases remain an operating activity.

-The Company has entered into several agreements for the lease of office, warehouse and storage yard space, the FPSO, a hydraulic workover rig ("HWU"), and a helicopter.
+The Company is currently a party to several lease agreements for the rental of marine vessels and helicopters, warehouse and storage facilities, equipment and the FPSO.
 The duration for these agreements range from 21 to 45 months.
-The FPSO, HWU, helicopter and office space contracts require the Company to make payments both for the use of the asset itself and for operations and maintenance services.
+In some cases the lease contracts require the Company to make payments both for the use of the asset itself and for operations and maintenance services.
 Only the payments for the use of the asset related to the lease component are included in the calculation of ROU assets and lease liabilities.
 Payments for the operations and maintenance services are considered non-lease components and are not included in calculating the ROU assets and lease liabilities.
-For leases on ROU assets used in joint operations, generally the operator reflects the full amount of the lease component, including the amount that will be funded by the non-operators.
-As operator for the Etame Marin block, the ROU asset recorded for the FPSO, HWU, helicopter and warehouse and storage yard space used in the joint operations includes the gross amount of the lease components.
-The ROU asset and liability the HWU was removed from the Company's condensed consolidated balance sheet when the contract for the HWU was cancelled in December 2019.
+For leases on ROU assets used in joint operations, generally the operator reflects the full amount of the lease component, including the amount that will be funded by the nonoperators.
+As operator for the Etame Marin block, the ROU asset recorded for the FPSO, the marine vessels, helicopter and warehouse and storage facilities used in the joint operations includes the gross amount of the lease components.